-Let's say you have two or more Java applications that need to use the same exact class.
+Let's say you have two or more Java applications that need to use the same exact bean or class.
 In this scenario, it makes sense to create a JAR that contains the class, and then every app that needs to use the class can reference the JAR.
 As an example, let's say sample.jar contains the People.class in the com.sample.main package that prints the text "John Doe".

 In each application that needs to use the class, the application will need access to the JAR.
 While developing the application in Eclipse, add the JAR to Java Build Path, so that you can perform testing to determine if the application is able to access the classes in the JAR.